Developer Guide

 Currently, a user is able to input a

-with a year that is in the future.
-In the future, We plan to make it such that we will check for future dates inputted asDateOfBirth
+DateOfBirthwith a year that is in the future.
+In the future, We plan to make it such that we will check for future dates inputted asDateOfBirthand generate an error messageOnly dates that have occurred are valid inputs. -

 Currently, a user is unable to input